 Wisconsin homeowners insurance premiums have an average cost of $631 annually.
 With the national average of $1,034 per year, Wisconsin homeowners spend just over $400 less than homeowners in most other states.
 In fact, these low rates make Wisconsin the fourth most affordable state when it comes to annual insurance premiums.

 - % of Income on Home Ownership: 29.10%

 What can be deduced from these details?
 They all relate to risk.
 If your insurance provider determines that these factors make your home riskier to insure, you’re likely to wind up paying more for your homeowners insurance policy.
 You have the ability to reduce these risks, however.
-For instance, installing extra security measures like motion-sensor lights, security systems, or surveillance cameras can result in a lower premium because there is less of a chance that your insurance company will have to pay for stolen property.
+For instance, you can often find homeowners insurance discounts for installing extra security measures like motion-sensor lights, a burglar alarm, or surveillance cameras, because with these safety features, there is less of a chance that your insurance company will have to pay for stolen property.

-Many home insurance companies in Wisconsin give you a range of coverage options to choose from; here are a few examples:
+Many providers in Wisconsin give you a range of insurance coverage options to choose from; here are a few examples:

 - HO-1: Limited Coverage

 - No longer available in most states, this basic policy offers coverage against the first 10 classified disasters: fire or lighting, windstorms or hail, explosions, riots, damage caused by aircraft, damage caused by vehicles, smoke, vandalism, theft, and volcanic eruption.